Terms & Policies

 1. General

-These Terms of Business set out the basis on which Revolut Bank UAB (RBUAB) and Revolut Insurance Europe UAB (RIEUAB) (together, Revolut, we, or us) will provide products and services to you as our customer (you).
+These Terms of Business set out the basis on which Revolut Bank UAB (Revolut Bank) and Revolut Insurance Europe UAB (Revolut Insurance) (together - Revolut, we, or us) will provide products and services to you as our customer (you).
 The Terms of Business cover any Revolut customers in Ireland (but not including Northern Ireland) who are “consumers'' for the purposes of the Consumer Protection Code 2012.

 2. About Revolut

 We are part of a group of companies (the Revolut Group) that provides services and products to customers around the world.
 The Revolut Group has its headquarters in London, United Kingdom.
-Each of RBUAB and RIEUAB has its head office in the Republic of Lithuania and will provide services to you in Ireland on a cross-border basis in accordance with EU and Irish laws and requirements.
+Each of Revolut Bank and Revolut Insurance has its head office in the Republic of Lithuania and will provide services to you in Ireland on a cross-border basis in accordance with EU and Irish laws and requirements.

-RIEUAB is an insurance brokerage undertaking (i.e. an insurance distributor) and has its registered office at Konstitucijos ave.
-21B, 08130 Vilnius, the Republic of Lithuania.
-RIEUAB is authorised by the Bank of Lithuania in the Republic of Lithuania and is regulated by the Central Bank of Ireland for conduct of business rules.
+Revolut Insurance is an “insurance intermediary ” (i.e. an insurance distributor) and has its registered office at Konstitucijos ave.
+21B, 08130 Vilnius, the Republic of Lithuania, number of registration 305910164.
+Revolut Insurance is enrolled by the Bank of Lithuania on the list of insurance intermediaries i.e. we are authorised to distribute insurance products.
+This list can be found on the website of the Bank of Lithuania.
+In Ireland, Revolut Insurance is regulated by the Central Bank of Ireland for conduct of business rules.

 3. Contact us